-In this article, we take a look at industrial design for the public sector – at national, regional, and local level.
+In this article, we take a look at industrial design and innovation for the public sector – at national, regional, and local level.
 Governments can have many design requirements for public space projects, and can benefit hugely from great design and innovation.
 Some of the projects we have worked on at Neko include cycling hubs, play equipment, renovation of public spaces and bespoke urban elements such as street furniture.
 But how can industrial design help these projects really stand out?

 Public space projects usually have a clear objective and brief, as well as a defined budget.
 They can involve many different decision makers, and it’s important to consider each of them.
 What are their individual requirements and concerns?
 Sometimes the final designs need approval from a very diverse board of decision makers, such as this project designing bollards and kiosks for the renovation of a city public square.
 The design was subject to approval from the Public Spaces Authority, the National Institute of Anthropology and History, and even the priest of the local church.
 After discussing their ideas and concerns, we opted for a modern, yet unobtrusive design in muted colours.
 This fit perfectly with the beautiful historic surroundings.
 By taking each decision maker’s opinions into account, the final design is more likely to meet with everyone’s approval.

 Some projects need to be user-friendly and fit within an existing system.
 Working with experts in different fields can help to achieve this.
 This smart cycle hub design needed to fit within the existing public transport system, requiring access using the same metro card.
 Working with software developers and our client, the city government, we designed a system which allows users to switch between modes of transport quickly and easily.
 This has the added benefit of relaying key user data back to our client, allowing them to plan future successful developments.
 By providing an efficient and secure service, our client was able to successfully promote cycling to new and existing users.